-Most of this information is useful to everyone, but not every discussion needs to be seen by your entire team.
-That's why Slack provides a few different ways to have a conversation: channels, private channels, and direct messages.
+Most of this information is useful to everyone, but not every discussion needs to be seen by all your teammates.
+That's why Slack provides a few different ways to have a conversation: channels, private channels, shared channels (beta) and direct messages.

 When to use a channel or direct message

-Channels are for conversations that are open to all team members.
-Messages posted to channels are archived and searchable to the entire team.
+Public channels are for conversations that are open to all members.
+Messages posted to channels are archived and searchable by all your teammates.